toderas/The-rolling-stones/README.md

 this website presents general information about the band, it's members and their work .

 How does it work?
 This Website has been written in html and css and it's using bootstrap for scalability and layout .
+It also includes javascript and jquerry for collapsible menu bar (this snippet of code and the links have been imported from w3schools)

 Features

 Existing Features
-Information page with link towards wikipedia
+Links towards the band's social media accounts
 Media pages with plenty videos and  audio files.
 Contact page aiming at both, fans and possible collaborators.
 Calendar with infomation about future events